Quantum Invariants and Fiberedness: Introduction

 For homogeneous braid knots and the first thousand fibered knots, \cref{thm:nice-L-monomial_intro} tells us that $\el$ appears as a (shifted) Maslov grading in knot Floer homology.
-Motivated to find a connection that may hold in more generality, we studied the GM series and the knot Floer homology of non-fibered strongly quasipositive knots.
+Motivated to find a connection that may hold in more generality, we study the relation between the GM series and knot Floer homology of non-fibered strongly quasipositive knots.

-The knot Floer homology of strongly quasipositive knots has received a lot of attention because of its relation to lens space surgeries ($L$-space knots are fibered and strongly quasipositive) \cite{Ni2007,Ozsvath2005,Hedden2010,Ozsvth2010,Baldwin2022}.
-Livingston computed the $\tau$ invariant of strongly quasipositive knots in \cite{Livingston2004}.
 For the mirrors of these knots, the $F_K$ invariant has as the minimal $q$-exponent of its leading coefficient $-g$.
-Based on the relation between $\el$ and knot Floer homology for nice knots and observation on the knot Floer homology of strongly quasipositive knots, we make the following conjecture:
+Based on the relation between $\el$ and knot Floer homology for nice knots, and on observation on the knot Floer homology of strongly quasipositive knots, we make the following conjecture:

 \begin{conjecture} Let $K$ be a strongly quasipositive knot with genus $g$.
 Then the minimal Maslov grading of the top Alexander piece of $\widehat{\mathit{HFK}}$ is zero:

 \end{conjecture}